Matt Farish Home Page

-I am a historical geographer, and much of my work has been concerned with relationships between militarization and geographical knowledge in the twentieth-century United States.
+I am a historical geographer, and much of my work has been concerned with relationships between militarization, geographical knowledge, and landscapes in the twentieth-century United States.
 This has led to three overlapping projects:

 1. A history of geographical thought in the U.S. from 1940-1960.
 My book The Contours of America’s Cold War was published in 2010 by the University of Minnesota Press.

 2. A comprehensive history of the Distant Early Warning (DEW) Line, the radar chain constructed from Alaska to Greenland in the 1950s as part of the continental defence network.
-This project, which has been funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), is a collaboration with P. Whitney Lackenbauer, a historian at St. Jerome’s University (University of Waterloo).
+This project, which has been funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), is a collaboration with P. Whitney Lackenbauer, a historian at Trent University.

-My broader interests include: North American urban culture (particularly from the 1940s-1980s); geopolitics and media; and ‘popular’ forms of geography.
+My broader interests include urban culture (particularly ‘from film noir to hip-hop’); intellectual history; and ‘popular’ forms of geography.

 Matthew Farish, The Contours of America’s Cold War (Minneapolis: University of Minnesota Press, 2010).